Ghenouveau/hansardclassifier/README.md

 - Use the default model (93% accuracy) or your own custom model/datasets.

 ## For training custom model, use colab
-- You must check "just extract text" then go to colab for training. https://colab.research.google.com/drive/17jFvLk04el440-FBjBaxq1NDrIlAMwdy?usp=sharing
+- Extract the pdf files first into csv then then go to colab for training. https://colab.research.google.com/drive/17jFvLk04el440-FBjBaxq1NDrIlAMwdy?usp=sharing

 ## License